UK Trades Apprenticeship Crisis: Causes and Solutions (2026) featured image

 That is a ninefold increase in qualified specialists needed within three years.
 The current apprenticeship system is not remotely equipped to deliver it.

-Electric vehicle charging infrastructure, solar panel installation, battery storage systems, and building retrofit insulation all require trained workers who do not yet exist in sufficient numbers.
+Electric vehicle charging infrastructure, solar panel installation, battery storage systems, building retrofit insulation, and fire safety compliance all require trained workers who do not yet exist in sufficient numbers.
 Every one of these emerging specialisms needs its own training pathway, and most are still being developed.

 The green skills gap is not a future problem.
 It is already causing delays on retrofit projects, pushing up installation costs, and creating a bottleneck that threatens to slow the entire decarbonisation agenda.